-Each night, 116,000 individuals, 9,800 of whom are children, go home to rental units and affordable homes created or preserved by HDC’s member-based network.
-Click here to learn about all the ways HDC members are working to make an impact socially, economically, and financially.
+Each night, 122,900 individuals, 19,700 of whom are children, go home to rental units and affordable homes created or preserved by HDC’s member-based network.
+Click Here to learn how HDC members are working to make an impact.

 By bringing organizations, government agencies, and businesses together around shared values and a commitment to the community, HDC has also become nationally recognized as a leader in affordable housing advocacy.
 Each year, HDC’s staff, members and supporters stand up to advocate for affordable homes, equitable communities, and an end to homelessness.
-Visit our advocacy section to learn more about our current work, or click here to view our most recent advocacy actions and accomplishments.
+Visit our policy page to learn more about our current work, and view our most recent advocacy actions and accomplishments.